"Click the clock" for the Calendar of

 and officials that their time, efforts, and investment in historic

 preservation issues has a firm foundation of interest in preserving the

-Dues are very reasonable, only $12 per year (January
+Dues are very reasonable, only $12 per calendar year

 or to learn more about the society write to

 The Harrison County Historical Society, P.O.
 Box 411, Cynthiana, KY 41031,

 or e-mail any of the following

 officers or staff of the Harrison County Historical Society: